In mountain valleys and sacred cities, encounter living traditions shaped by ritual, reflection, and Himalayan ways of life

 An early start to fly to Paro, Bhutan, tracing snow-lined ridges before a dramatic descent into Bhutan’s western valley, one of the most memorable approaches in the Himalaya.

-On arrival, receive a traditional tashi khaddar, a white scarf symbolising an auspicious reception.
+On arrival, we meet our new Signature Guide and receive a traditional tashi khaddar, a white scarf symbolising an auspicious reception.
 Travel onward through the picturesque Paro Valley to Thimphu, where the Paro and Thimphu rivers meet and the pace subtly shifts.

 Settle into Thimphu, Bhutan’s capital, enjoying a meal at Edelweiss Restaurant, a local favourite.